CanonicalLtd/maas-docs/en/manage-ha.md

 ```

 Create the file `/etc/keepalived/keepalived.conf` based on the example below.
-Either `apache2` or `haproxy` will be mentioned, depending on whether load
+Either `apache2` or `haproxy` will be referred to, depending on whether load
-balancing was implemented or not.
+balancing was implemented or not (see previous section).

-The values for `interface_name`, `random_password`, the VIP address and the
+The values for $INTERFACE, $PASSWORD (arbitrary), $VIP and $PRIORITY will vary
-`priority` should also be changed.
-The priority needs to be between 1-255 (a
+according to the local environment.
+The priority is an integer between 1-255 (a
 larger value indicates a greater preference for the server to claim the VIP).

 ```no-highlight